ivandotv/estacion/README.md

 It can be used in the browser via [`events`](https://www.npmjs.com/package/events) module which is automatically included by the bundlers like `webpack` and `browserify`.

+## How it works

+Event bus has channels, channels have topics.
+If you subscribe to the channel you receive events from all the topics on the channel.

+If you subscribe to the topic, you will receive events that are emitted only on that topic.

 ## Instalation

 ```js